Supernova interactions with aspherical circumstellar material I: calculations of light curves, AB magnitudes, spectra, and polarisation: Spectral patterns

 We also attach a brief study of the temporal evolution of a typical hydrogen spectral line, represented here by the Ly-$\alpha$ line.
 The technical details of the calculation process using the code SIROCCO \citep[e.g.,][also the private communication with S. Sim and Ch.
 Knigge, November 03 and December 10, 2025]{2025MNRAS.536..879M} and the justification for the choice of the Ly-$\alpha$ line are described in Sect.~\ref{MCRTdescr}.
 Figure~\ref{spectra_lyman} shows the evolution of this line in all five models, arranged in individual rows for three different viewing directions, represented by the three columns.

 The Ly-$\alpha$ emission in the models is very characteristic, as it predominantly exhibits an asymmetric profile with multiple peaks.
-During the relatively early phase of up to approximately 100 days, Ly-$\alpha$ develops in the SN-disc (DMs) and SN-lobes (LMIN and LMOD) models in the polar view as a somewhat broad emission plateau, slightly shifted to the blue and concentrated in the range of approximately $-4000$ to $4000\,\text{km}\,\text{s}^{-1}$.
-In the intermediate view of $45^\circ$, such a plateau is clearly narrower for the given period, in the range of approximately $-2500$ to $2500\,\text{km}\,\text{s}^{-1}$, and only for SN-disc interactions, while for SN-lobes interactions, a more spiky profile prevails here.
+During the relatively early phase of up to approximately 100 days, Ly-$\alpha$ develops in the SN-disc (DMs) and SN-lobes (LMIN and LMOD) models from the polar view as a somewhat broad emission plateau, slightly shifted to the blue and concentrated in the range of approximately $-4000$ to $4000\,\text{km}\,\text{s}^{-1}$.
+In the intermediate view of $45^\circ$, such a plateau is clearly narrower for the given period, in the range of approximately $-2500$ to $2500\,\text{km}\,\text{s}^{-1}$, and is present only for SN-disc interactions, while for SN-lobes interactions, a more spiky profile prevails here.
 In the case of the equatorial view, this flat profile is very narrow to indistinguishable; especially for the SN-disc interaction model, it has a strikingly narrow central absorption corresponding to a dense, static environment in the direction of view.
 In the following period, after approximately 100 days, this "flattish" spectral line profile disappears and is replaced by a more or less double-peaked (horn-like) profile, which is very pronounced in the case of the SN-disc interaction \citep[cf., e.g., the theoretical spectral line profiles in][]{2017hsn..book..795J}.
-At the same time, it gradually transitions from blue-shifted asymmetry to a red-shifted peak, which is evidence of aspheric interaction with the surrounding CSM.
-In several epochs, a narrow Ly-$\alpha$ emission component is visible, which most likely traces the ionised CSM, static before the collision.
+At the same time, it gradually transitions from slightly blue-shifted asymmetry to a red-shifted peak; we attribute this to the increasing rate of the resonant scattering of Ly-$\alpha$ photons in neutral hydrogen moving outward in the SN ejecta or in the surrounding CSM (further discussion of this effect can be found in Sect.~\ref{discuss}).